 Interest in the school’s traditional classroom setting for the master’s degree also has jumped this year.
 Enrollment at the Athens and Gwinnett campuses contributed to an overall increase of 66% for the entire master’s degree program above the previous year.

-The impact of COVID 19, the Black Lives Matter movement, and other recent events also may have influenced demand for social workers, believes Scheyett.
+The impact of COVID 19, the Black Lives Matter movement, and other recent events also may have influenced the demand for social workers, believes Scheyett.

 “Societal challenges have forced us to look at the terrible disparities in our country, and people want to be part of the solution,” she said.
 “The MSW is a way to gain the skills to do this.”

 UGA’s social work graduate program is particularly attuned to addressing disparities, with a curriculum that relates learning to the larger drivers of social stressors.
-The curriculum framework—which school faculty refer to by the acronym PrOSEAD—ensures that all courses address issues of power, oppression, social justice, evidence-informed practice, advocacy and diversity.
+The curriculum framework—which school faculty refer to by the acronym PrOSEAD—ensures that all courses address issues of power, oppression, social justice, evidence-informed practice, advocacy, and diversity.

 The increases in enrollment bode well for Georgia, where the need for social workers is particularly acute.
 In 2015, nearly a third of Georgia’s counties did not have a single licensed social worker practicing in the area, according to Voices for Georgia’s Children.
-In 2019, the state placed 41st and 46th nationally in provision of primary and mental health care, respectively, by America’s Health Rankings.
+In 2019, the state placed 41st and 46th nationally in the provision of primary and mental health care, respectively, by America’s Health Rankings.
 Of the state’s 159 counties, the Georgia Department of Community Health designated 141 as primary care health professional shortage areas and 131 as mental health professional shortage areas.

 “These factors partially explain why the mental health needs of Georgians often go unmet and thus widen the mental health disparities gap experienced by people of color, people in poverty, and people in rural areas,” said Boyas.

-Social workers also provide support in many fields besides health, such as education, the arts, child and youth welfare and the justice system, to name a few.
+Social workers also provide support in many fields besides health, such as education, the arts, child and youth welfare, and the justice system, to name a few.
 With such a wide range of specializations, no wonder the employment outlook for the profession is good.
 The Bureau of Labor Statistics projected that from 2016 to 2026 the number of social workers will increase by 16%—more than double the growth rate projected for all occupations.

 “An MSW gives people the knowledge and skills to address these disparities across all levels—from direct practice with individuals to policy change and political action,” said Scheyett.
 “Social workers are making change across the spectrum.”